Dog Kennel & Daycare Soundproofing

 Some walls are made for soundproofing, and others are not.
 If you have brick or cinder block exterior walls, you likely don’t have to do much to them to keep the sound in.
 Concrete is a great material for this purpose.
 If your walls are made of drywall and OSB, you’ve got a little more work on your hands.

 Adding mass and density to your walls may sound like a daunting prospect, but there are simple ways to do it that won’t break the bank.
-Most solutions will be applied to your interior walls, and some you can even do yourself with a few tools and minimal training.
+Most solutions will be applied to your interior walls with an acoustic panel, and some you can even do yourself with a few tools and minimal training.

 One of the most simple things you can do is to add a second layer of drywall on top of your existing drywall.
 This will double the mass of your current barrier.
 Add some green glue between those layers, and you’ve got even more impressive sound control.